78sForge/LowPolyTerrainBuilder/addons/lowpolyterrain/README.md

 * Real Water Transparency: Paint, glass and particles under the water are finally visible through it.
 * Cheaper Water: Dropping the full-screen copy measured 0.41 ms per frame at 1080p on an M2 Pro.
 * Overlay Sorts Itself: The paint overlay takes a lower render priority, so no chunk squares.
-* Foam Needs Depth: Set Depth Draw to Always on a transparent object to give it a foam line.
+* Foam Needs Opaque Depth: Alpha Scissor or Alpha Hash gets a foam line, plain Alpha cannot.

 ## ✅ **Update information for v1.1.3 (The Smooth Shading Update):**
 Version 1.1.3 adds a switch between faceted and rounded terrain, so a landscape meant to roll no